swannodette/swannodette.github.com/_posts/2014-12-17-whats-in-a-var.md

 Boom.

-Vars are an incredible powerful direct reflective tool - a considerable amount of existing Clojure tooling relies on vars to meaningful reason about Clojure programs without having to play the tedious Parser/AST game.
+Vars are an incredible powerful direct reflective tool - a considerable amount of existing Clojure tooling relies on vars to meaningfully reason about Clojure programs without having to play the tedious Parser/AST game.